Homepage > Education and Learning > Schools > Find a School > School Search

 Parents/ Carers receive an End of Year report that provides an update on their learning and progress.

-We up-date our website regularly and have a School newsletter once a half term.
+We up-date our website regularly and have a School newsletter once a term.

 Class teachers will contact parents if there are any concerns about their child.